Department of Marketing, Industrial Distribution, and Economics

 Culver, Sarah E., Associate Professor of Economics, 1993, B.S., M.A., Ph.D.
 (Houston)

-DeCarlo, Thomas E., Professor of Marketing and Industrial Distribution, 2007, B.S.
+DeCarlo, Thomas E., Professor of Marketing and Distribution, 2007, B.S.
 (N. Carolina State University), Ph.D.
 (University of Georgia)

 Hadley, Mark, Professor of Surgery; Professor of Marketing and Industrial Distribution; Spinal Surgery and Medical Equipment and Supplies Distribution, 2008, B.A.
 (Stanford University), M.D.
 (Albany Medical College)